 Level 1- Piloting with cities

-Together with the cities of Ghent (Belgium), Quito (Ecuador), Tegucigalpa (Honduras) and Solo (Indonesia), we are implementing four pilot projects on:
+Together with the cities of Ghent (Belgium), Quito (Ecuador), Tegucigalpa (Honduras), Solo (Indonesia) and Da Nang (Vietnam), we are implementing five pilot projects on:

 Strategy design or implementation of the cities’ food policy.